soundpress/RulesOfNYC/docs/c07/index.rst

 Yard waste.
 "Yard waste" means leaves, grass clippings, garden debris, and vegetative residue that is recognizable as part of a plant or vegetable, small or chipped branches, and similar material.

-Editor's note: the amendments to this § 1-01 that were effective on 3/6/2016 were enacted by rule otherwise generally effective on 8/1/2016; see DSNY rule pub.
+Editor's note: the amendments to this 16 RCNY § 1-01 that were effective on 3/6/2016 were enacted by rule otherwise generally effective on 8/1/2016; see DSNY rule pub.
 2/5/2016 §§ 1, 9.